-Tim is the Executive Director of Center of Life and pastor of the Keystone Church of Hazelwood.
+Tim is the CEO of Center of Life and pastor of the Keystone Church of Hazelwood.
 He has been working with children and youth for over 25 years.
 Tim was born and raised in Pittsburgh and educated in the Pittsburgh Public Schools.
 He is a graduate of Westinghouse High School and holds degrees from Triangle Tech, The University of Pittsburgh, the Leadership Training Institute, the American Institute of Banking as well as a diploma from the Reformed Theological Seminary.
 Tim has dedicated his life to empowering families and youth everywhere.

 SAM MCMUTRIE — DIRECTOR OF FINANCE + ADMINISTRATION

 Sam joined COL in 2009 following 25 years with the Pittsburgh-based electric utility Duquesne Light Company.
 Sam brings his experience from finance, accounting, auditing and senior management to COL. Sam is responsible for all finance-related areas from payroll and budgeting to forecasting and reporting.
 He also works directly with Tim Smith in research and development of funding opportunities for Center of Life programs.

 Alexa first joined Center of Life in 2013 as an AmeriCorps VISTA prior to accepting her current position.
 After gaining invaluable knowledge while studying abroad during her undergraduate career, Alexa knew she had to make an impact in her hometown.
 Working at Center of Life has enabled Alexa to turn her dream of helping strengthen Pittsburgh communities into a reality.
 Being inspired through her work at Center of Life to learn more about nonprofit management, she graduated in 2018 with a Masters of Public Administration from the University of Pittsburgh.